Does moisture barrier padding work?

 That’s what we’ll cover below:

-Why a small crack in the moisture barrier is a big problem
+Why a small crack in a waterproof pad is a big problem

 Some people buy moisture barrier padding and are disappointed because it actually made their moisture problem worse.